input-output-hk/catalyst-engineering/style_guides/rust_style_guide.md

 Instead of trusting the type to “do the right thing,” you’re forcing a ritual reminder of its internals.
 Over time, this normalizes noise and makes true signals harder to notice in code reviews.

-In the case of `Arc` specifically, it should always preferably be used transparently inside a `Type` or `NewType Wrapper`, it should rarely if ever be "free".
+In the case of `Arc` specifically, it should always preferably be used opaquely inside a `Type` or `NewType Wrapper`, it should rarely if ever be "free" or used directly outside the type that contains it.
 In a NewType wrapper, it should always be opaque to the user of the NewType.

 Preferred: